Year of Call

 Biography

-Kate is a family law specialist who is building a successful career in children cases, both private and public.
-She accepts instructions in all aspects of children law work, and is experienced at dealing with a wide range of applications and allegations.
+Kate is a family law specialist with a specialism in children law, both private and public, and a growing Court of Protection practice.
+She accepts instructions in all aspects of children law and CoP work, and is experienced at dealing with a wide range of applications and allegations.

 Kate is a bright and accomplished advocate bringing a breadth of knowledge and experience to all of her work.
 She trained in all of Chambers practice areas, and her understanding of the law and procedure in different specialisms make her particularly suitable for cases where there is a cross over between jurisdictions.
-She uses the skills she has obtained from different areas across her practice, merging the advocacy skills of the criminal barrister with the sensitive, empathetic approach of the family specialist and the forensic techniques of the civil team.
+She uses the skills she has obtained from different areas across her practice, merging the advocacy skills of the criminal barrister and the forensic techniques of the civil team with the sensitive, empathetic approach of the family specialist.

 Kate is charming, friendly, and builds strong working relationships with those who instruct her.
 She is always a popular choice with solicitors and clients, remaining calm and good humoured in very difficult cases but being unafraid to take a fierce approach in court.